 What?
 All limits on social contact removed, indoors and outdoors; nightclubs to reopen.

 For more detail on exactly what each step means, see the government’s website.

 All of mainland Scotland and the Isle of Skye is also under national lockdown measures at the moment, with just a few islands still in Level 3.

-Everyone in locked-down areas has been told to stay at home other than for essential purposes, most businesses are closed and schools will not reopen until February.
+Everyone in locked-down areas has been told to stay at home other than for essential purposes, most businesses are closed, although schools have begun reopening.

 The Scottish government’s full lockdown guidelines can be found here.

 England is currently under its third national lockdown, with measures very close to those that were in place under the first lockdown in March 2020.